Ashay Nigam

 Shipping Reality

-The system had to work within existing pipelines and timelines.
+The system had to fit existing pipelines and timelines.

 + We didn’t design a response.
 We defined how decisions are made.